-A prolonged conflict in the impoverished, mineral-rich Central African Republic (CAR) has seen Christian and Muslim militias fighting as foreign troops struggle to keep peace.
+A prolonged conflict in the impoverished, mineral-rich Central African Republic (CAR) has seen Christian and Muslim armed groups fighting with foreign troops struggling to keep peace.

-The crisis in Central African Republic (CAR) began in late 2012, when Muslim Seleka rebels launched attacks that eventually overthrew Christian president Francois Bozize, installing Michel Djotodia (pictured).
+The crisis in the Central African Republic began in late 2012, when predominantly Muslim Seleka rebels launched attacks that eventually overthrew Christian president Francois Bozize, installing Michel Djotodia (pictured).
 Djotodia resigned in Jan.
-2014 amid a continuing conflict in which Christians and Muslims have committed violence.
+2014 amid a conflict in which both Christians and Muslims have committed violence.

 The UN estimated as of April 1 that more than 650,000 people remained displaced by violence and some 290,000 people had fled to neighboring countries.
 About half of CAR's 2.2 million people need some form of humanitarian aid, the UN said, and about 2,000 have died from the conflict since March 2013.